microsoft/ccf-app-samples/data-reconciliation-app/docs/data-schema-data-flow.md

 ## Data Schema
 Assumption: In our sample application, members will agree upon their schema.
 The only requirement is that this schema has a unique idenifier and attributes associated with the unique identifier.

-Validation on the schema is not neccessary for our app, but it could be simple in our sample to check keys/attributes exist:
+Our main audience for our sample app is a developer.
+A developer could take our sample app and extend it to their own use case.
+A developer could provide their input schema.
+Therefore, validation on the schema is not neccessary for our app, but it could be a simple check:
 - Yes, the data is in correct schema --> ingested into app
 - No, not correct schema ---> Error: Try again.